neumatho/NostalgicPlayer/README.md

 # RetroPlayer
-Music player to play oldschool Amiga and PC modules
+Music player to play oldschool Amiga and PC modules.